Can You Say This Correctly? – 2: Innocent Goedgemutste Smoothie – ei, ij, ie, -je, -pje, -tje Posted by Sten on Feb 9, 2016 in Dutch Language

 Onwijs

 Onwijs is a word that basically means “a lot”, or an equivalent, like “tremendously”.
 The main reason I put the word here is the use of ij.
 Click on the word to hear what it sounds like.
-When an and a are connected in Dutch, it is pronounced like ei.
+When an i and a j are connected in Dutch, it is pronounced like ei.
 When to use ei or ij is not really set in stone, and there are cases where the use of ei has another meaning than the same word with ij.
 For example: stijl (style) and steil (steep) – pronounced the same, but a different meaning.
 Which meaning is meant should be clear in context.

 Interestingly, ij is often seen as one letter, and thus when it is capitalized, you mostly see IJ.
 This is not the case for ei, which is capitalized as Ei.